Distortions81/GoBeep86/README.md

 - `VariantPiezo` simulates a brighter buzzer/piezo speaker coupled to the same resonant case behavior
 - the non-clean variants include built-in case resonance and ringing instead of a plain dry square wave
 - effect tones and music tones can share one simulated speaker through time interleaving
-- PCM music can be mixed with tone effects before PC speaker encoding
+- PCM music can be mixed with `SetEffectMixed` tone effects before PC speaker encoding

 You can use it to: